-My handpainting odyssey produced a lot of beautiful yarn—too much for just 1 sweater.
-Since I didn’t need 2 sweaters in the same wisteria colors, I recently overdyed all the leftover skeins green with Wilton food coloring.
-And since I wanted a dark, less bright shade than Wilton’s Kelly green, it seemed like a great idea to mix in some black.
+My handpainting odyssey produced a lot of beautiful yarn—too much for just one sweater.
+Since I didn’t need two sweaters in the same wisteria colors, I recently overdyed all the leftover skeins green with Wilton food coloring.
+And since I wanted a dark, less bright shade than Wilton’s Kelly Green, it seemed like a great idea to mix in some black.

 So imagine my surprise when a supposedly dark green yarn became a mix of green and red!
 As it turned out, I liked the effect.
 If I’d alternated skeins while I knitted, my cardigan from Amy Swenson’s Slow Curve design would have been perfect.
 (Note to self: Start alternating skeins when you knit hand-dyed yarn!)
 Because I didn’t do this, skeins created dramatic splotchy patches on the sweater, so I’ll overdye the finished garment until I’m happy.

 When you dye your own yarn, it ain’t over till it’s over.
 You can always add more color—but not take it away—to beautify a less-than-satisfactory yarn.
-In fact, Felicia Lo layers colors on her yarn and fiber to develop rich, complex shades (Dyeing to Spin & Knit, chapter 2).
+In fact, Felicia Lo layers colors on her yarn and fiber to develop rich, complex shades.
 I can overdye my splotchy cardigan with a gray commercial dye (no breaking this time!) to even out the splotches, and the resulting color will have all kinds of interesting depths.
 Even a supposedly solid black will have these depths.

 So let your dyes run wild and crazy—Steve Martin crazy!
 Throw caution to the winds!
 Plan carefully to be spontaneous, just like me!